Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Results

 The experimental films shown in Fig.~\ref{fig:pr} (a1-a3) display the dose modulations recorded by 6.6 MeV protons of the magnetic fields on a single T1 target (a1), on a single T2 target (a2), and when both T1 and T2 targets are present (a3).
-Note that in the latter case, we have chosen the separation between the targets $\alpha$ (here equals to 400 $\mu$m) to be such that it is smaller than the longitudinal (along the $z$-axis) extent of a single flux tube for the times considered here, as inferred from the optical probing data.
-This allows us to make sure of the overlap between the two flux tubes.
+Note that in the latter case, we have chosen the separation between the targets $\alpha$ (here equal to 200 $\mu$m) to be such that it is smaller than the longitudinal (along the $z$-axis) extent of a single plasma plume for the times considered here, as inferred from the optical probing data.
+This allows us to make sure of the overlap between the two plasma plumes.
+To demonstrate the robustness of the observed magnetic field compression, a complementary dataset obtained for $\alpha$ = 400 $\mu$m is shown in Fig.S1 of the Supp.
+Info.
 Since the direction of the magnetic fields from the two targets relative to the probing proton beam are opposite (see Fig.~\ref{fig:scheme} (a)), therefore the magnetic fields affect the probing proton beam in opposite ways.
 When there is only a plasma expanding from the T2 target, the magnetic field structure focuses the proton beam, leading to a concentrated proton dose (see Fig.~\ref{fig:pr} (a1)), as expected \cite{cecchetti2009,Petrasso2009}.
 Conversely, \cite{cecchetti2009,Petrasso2009}, the proton deflection pattern is reversed when there is only a plasma expanding from the T1 target, as the magnetic field structure now defocuses the proton beam, yielding a radiograph characterized by a large white ring structure surrounded by a dark ring, the probing protons having been expelled from within, and to be accumulated at the edge (see Fig.~\ref{fig:pr} (a2)).
 Now, when the two plasmas are simultaneously expanding from the T1 and T2 targets, the proton deflection pattern differs quite significantly from what would be the simple linear overlap of two single-plasma induced patterns.
 Indeed, as can be seen in Fig.~\ref{fig:pr} (a3), the resulting pattern is such that the focused proton structure has now largely expanded into an arc-shape, whereas the defocused white ring is vertically stretched with a clear disruption at the top and bottom.